How Do You Define Recovery?

 – Improving mental and psychological health

-If you have a substance use disorder and a diagnosed mental health disorder it is generally referred to as a co-occuring disorder.
-Research shows that continued use of drugs or alcohol while struggling with mental health issues complicates your ability to function at work, school or in your personal relationships or recreational activities.
+If you have a substance use disorder and a diagnosed mental health disorder, it is generally referred to as a co-occurring disorder.
+Research shows that continued use of drugs or alcohol while struggling with mental health issues complicates your ability to function at work, school, or in your relationships or recreational activities.

 – Improving economic well-being

-As your self-acceptance and self-love increase, you will begin to make decisions based on improving yours and your families life.
-Your interests will change bringing about a heightened sense of confidence.
+As your self-acceptance and self-love increase, you will begin to make decisions based on improving yours and your family’s life.
+Your interests will change, bringing about a heightened sense of confidence.

-Saving money for your future, paying off debt, and reasonably spending the money your illustrate your progress in recovery.
+Saving money for your future, paying off debt, and reasonably spending the money you illustrate your progress in recovery.

 -Improving social functioning

-Have you heard that the opposite of addiction is connection?
+Have you heard that the opposite of addiction is a connection?
 Well, it’s true.

 – Becoming positively engaged in the wider community

 The recovery community is in a constant state of change.
-This positive change is creating more opportunity for you to connect with others with similar interests, goals, wants, and desires.
+This positive change is creating more opportunities for you to connect with others with similar interests, goals, wants, and desires.

 – Increased awareness of new interests